-Visualizations evaluated as part of this scenario typically have the goal or purpose to convey a message to one or more persons, in contrast to targeting focused data exploration or discovery.
+Visualizations in this category have the goal or purpose to convey a message to one or more persons, in contrast to targeting focused data exploration or discovery.
 Their effectiveness is usually measured in terms of how effectively such a message is delivered and acquired.
-Ambient displays are a common example, as they are usually built to quickly communicate peripheral information to passers-by.
+Ambient displays, for example, belong to this category as they are usually built to quickly communicate peripheral information to passers-by.